 This lavishly produced trash from producer Erwin C. Dietrich is Jess Franco’s auto-remake of his early classic Gritos en la La Noche/The Awful Dr. Orloff.
 With an international star in the lead, Jack the Ripper retains the classical, traditional essence of Jess Franco’s early B/W works while amping up the blood and sex factor.
-Such Franco themes as peeping, sexy dance routines, unusually wise and perspicacious blind characters, ineffectual policemen are all present in Jack the Ripper.
+Such Franco themes as peeping, sexy dance routines, unusually wise and perspicacious blind characters, ineffectual policemen are all at hand in Jack the Ripper.

 Often underused in Jess Franco films, Klaus Kinski is allowed sufficient screen time in Jack the Ripper this time around and does a good job portraying the mysterious Whitechapel maniac as a frigid, Victorian-era repressed gent with mommy issues.

 Klaus Kinski stalking a terrified Lina Romay through a nocturnal pine forest is a highlight.
 With no score, just some ambient sounds, the scene is a masterclass in subtle chills.
 Jess Franco spares no close-ups when capturing Lina Romay’s and Josephine Chaplin’s stunning natural beauty, in an out of authentic period costume.
-The dubbing is, as per the norm, wretched.
+The English dubbing is, as per the norm, wretched.
 German-language track is somewhat more restrained and serious.
 Klaus Kinski doesn’t have his own voice in either language version, which is of course a sin.